Komang Himalayan Darlarong Primary School

 In March 2020, the children at the Himalayan Komang Hostel in Kathmandu, fled the city for their home village before the lockdown.
 They asked if we could help with some warm clothes.
 We wish we had helped with more.

 They walked for 8 days, from three in the morning until seven in the evening.
 With the exception of one night, they slept outside.
 Once they reached the Upper Dolpo at Dho Tarap and beyond, the snow was extremely deep and heavy, and the avalanches were terrifying.

 They all say that the joyful reunions in Komang were worth it, some of the children had not seen their parents for five years!

-Because of covid restrictions there was only one teacher at the school so the children who had completed class 10 or higher became the teachers.
-(Class 10 is the mandatory requirement for students in Nepal.)
+Because of covid restrictions there was only one teacher at the school so the children who had completed grade 10 or higher became the teachers.
+(Grade 10 is the mandatory requirement for students in Nepal.)
 Nyima, the school coordinator, taught students in classes 10–12.

-Overall, it was a remarkably successful year despite the unusual circumstance.
+Overall, it was a remarkably successful year despite the unusual circumstances.
 Nyima injected new energy into the school by creating two “house teams” that competed in literacy, cultural dance, and sport.
-Trophies were made by a local carpenter!
+Trophies were made by a local carpenter.
 And there was an award for the top student as well!